hjamet/Lingorank-ITS/README.md

 ## Description

-This repository contains the code needed to reproduce the experiences of the paper **Difficulty Estimation and Simplification of French Text Using LLMs** submitted to the [ITS 2024] conference (https://iis-international.org/its2024-generative-intelligence-and-its/#).
+This repository contains the code needed to reproduce the experiences of the paper **Difficulty Estimation and Simplification of French Text Using LLMs** submitted to the [ITS 2024 conference](https://iis-international.org/its2024-generative-intelligence-and-its/#).
 The aim of this paper is to propose a method for estimating the difficulty of French texts and simplifying them using generative language models.

 ## Installation 🐼